Planetary Crises and Religion

-Through the Ecology, Spirituality, and Religion concentration in the Philosophy and Religion department at CIIS, master's and doctoral students explore the role of worldviews, philosophies, and religion in understanding and responding to interconnected global ecological crises.
-They gain facility with ecological principles and practices.
-They develop the knowledge and wisdom to respond to the ecological devastation from healing integral and transdisciplinary perspectives.
-Students acquire skills and insight to transform practices, worldviews, and consciousness in service of a more just, sustainable, and flourishing future.
+Students learn facility with ecological principles and practices.
+They develop the knowledge and wisdom to respond to the ecological devastation from healing, integral, and transdisciplinary perspectives.
+They acquire skills and insight to transform practices, worldviews, and consciousness in service of a more just, sustainable, and flourishing future.

-Religion: Philosophical reflection focuses on questions of meaning and purpose—the questions that the world's religions strive to address.
+Philosophical reflection focuses on questions of meaning and purpose—the questions that the world's religions strive to address.
 Religions also require the critical reflections of philosophy.
-Located in a department in which philosophical and religious reflection occur in tandem and inform one another, the Ecology, Spirituality, and Religion program creates a unique atmosphere for deep critical reflection relevant to ecological concerns.
+Our program recognizes that philosophical and religious reflection occur in tandem and inform one another.
+We create a unique atmosphere for deep critical reflection relevant to ecological concerns.

-Cosmology: Courses offered within the department of Philosophy and Religion employ cosmological understanding to place human creativity within the history of the 13.7 billion year old expanding cosmos.
-Such courses provide an important context for understanding the interconnections of human and cosmological history.
-The cosmological perspective places environmental challenges into their larger context in time and space, allowing access to new analytical tools for the genealogical understanding of environmental problems and a new, broader context for ethical and moral inquiry.
+Our courses employ cosmological understanding to place human creativity within the history of the 13.7 billion year old expanding cosmos, providing an important context for understanding the connections between human and cosmological history.
+The cosmological perspective places environmental challenges into their larger context in time and space, allowing access to new analytical tools for the genealogical understanding of environmental problems, and to a new, broader context for ethical and moral inquiry.

-Imagination: The faculty of the Philosophy and Religion department stress the role of human imagination in interpreting texts and phenomena.
-World literature, art, music, meditation, and philosophical Romanticism are used to open up new avenues of perception.
-Imagination—the ability to see beyond what currently exists—is urgently needed for reshaping the human relationship with the Earth.
+Our faculty stress the role of human imagination in interpreting texts and phenomena.
+They teach world literature, art, music, meditation, and philosophical Romanticism to open up new avenues of perception.
+Imagination—the ability to see beyond what currently exists—is urgently needed for reshaping the human relationship with Earth.

-Activism: Students in the Ecology, Spirituality, and Religion program are encouraged to apply their intellectual discoveries and commitments in the larger community, to put their knowledge into action.
-Master's students participate in a three-unit, 100-hour practicum, in which they provide service to an organization working to repair the relationships between human and the natural world.
-Through these fieldwork experiences, students gain practical, hands-on experience, as well as professional connections, which will help them to devise productive opportunities following graduation.
+Students in our program are encouraged to use their intellectual discoveries and commitments in the larger community, to put their knowledge into action.
+MA students participate in a three-unit, 100-hour practicum, in which they provide service to an organization working to repair the relationships between human and the natural world.
+Through these fieldwork experiences, students gain both practical, hands-on experience and professional connections, both of which will help them to devise productive opportunities following graduation.